Observations and Reflections from COP27 (Part 5)

-CCOP team members presented the climate-stripes scarfs to key policy makers and influencers (Photo: left – Rynn Zhang; upper right – Brian Webb; lower right – Angelea Hayes)
+CCOP team members presented the climate-stripes scarfs to key policy makers and influencers (Photo: left – Steven Guilbeault, the Canadian Minister of Environment and Climate Change with three Canadian CCOPers, by Rynn Zhang; upper right – Former VP Al Gore, by Brian Webb; lower right – US House Speaker Nancy Pelosi with two US CCOPers, by Angelea Hayes)

 Sometimes people, either friendly or skeptical, ask me, “Why would you fly thousands of kilometers, at high cost, both in financial terms and carbon emissions, to go to these conferences?
 Wouldn’t Zoom calls do the job?”
 I respond to this legitimate question with the following:

 A CCOP participant from Kenya told me her story.
 She is a long-time organizer on environmental and justice issues, being the founder of a local, community-based NGO mobilizing and educating thousands in her region.
 For years, she has tried to make contact with other organizational leaders in her own country, without much success.
 In contrast, during one week at COP27 in Egypt, equipped with the CCOP team and an observer badge, she made in-person connections and had face-to-face conversations with many of those leaders and potential partners.
 These encounters open the door for follow up conversations once returning home, with the potential for countless opportunities to partner and collaborate.

 Anecdotes like this convince me, that everything we are doing is worth all the effort!

 This is the final post in a series of five reflections from COP27 in November 2022: